msausville/Computer-Generated-Music/README.md

 To set started, download Sonic Pi and fork this repo.

-To run the app, run MusicWebApp.py with the following lines and head to the link that showns in your terminal.
+To run the app, run MusicWebApp.py with the following lines.
+To play music head to the web app with the link in the terminal.
 ```
 $ python3 MusicWebbApp.py
 ```